renatoathaydes/lisp-site-gen/README.md

 # Lisp Static Site Generator

-This is a Common Lisp System, `lisp-site-gen`, which provides two packages:

-* `md-parser` - Markdown Parser
-* `site-gen`  - Static Site Generator

-The `site-gen` package can be used to generate a static website from markdown and HTML files.
+This is a Common Lisp Project that can be used to generate a static website based on Markdown templates that can include Lisp expressions, and simple HTML files.

-The `md-parser` package is used by `site-gen` to parse markdown, but can also be used separately.
+## Packages

+`lisp-site-gen` provides the following packages:

+* `lisp-site-gen.md-parser` - Simplified Markdown Parser.
+* `lisp-site-gen.html-gen` - HTML Generator.

+The Parser converts Markdown text files into s-expressions, which can then be fed into the HTML Generator (or any other library for HTML generation) to create the final website.

+## Sub-systems

+* `lisp-site-gen/executable` - utility to run `lisp-site-gen` from the terminal.
+* `lisp-site-gen/tests` - tests based on the [Rove](https://github.com/fukamachi/rove) testing library.